hackwin/CommercialKiller/README.md

 After new data is collected, commercials are searched for in the buffer.
 A commercial is a subset of bytes in the playback buffer queue.

-If you hear a commercial, you can double right click and it will save the last five seconds Run this first: killCommercialsAutomatically.ahk
+If you hear a commercial that isn't saved already, you can double right click and it will save the last five seconds Run this first: killCommercialsAutomatically.ahk

 Requires Winamp and AutoHotkey